×

 being at iowa has been a dream come true for Ayala

-IOWA CITY — Drake Ayala has no regrets on his career at the University of Iowa.
+IOWA CITY — Drake Ayala has no regrets from his wrestling career at the University of Iowa.

 “There are growing pains in college,” Ayala said.
 “I’ve suffered some of those, but being at Iowa is exactly what I dreamed about and more.